chlc3d/natural-number-calculation-engine/README.md

 	GOTO
 	20

 ## End of execution
-The NNCE program halts execution if there is no command in the current cell or any cell afterward.
+The NNCE program halts execution if there are no commands in the instruction pointer's current cell, and all future cells are empty.

 ## File Conventions